stanfordnlp/stanza/_pages/depparse.md

 id: 9   word: .         head id: 3      head: atteint   deprel: punct
 ```

-The head of the word `Nous` is `atteint` with the dependency relation `nsubj`.

 ### Start with Pretagged Document

-Normally, the `depparse` processor depends on `tokenize`, `mwt`, `pos`, and `lemma`.
-However, you can skip the restriction and pass the pretagged document (with upos, xpos, feats, lemma) by setting `depparse_pretagged=True`.
+Normally, the `depparse` processor depends on `tokenize`, `mwt`, `pos`, and `lemma` processors.
+However, in cases you wish to use your own tokenization, multi-word token expansion, POS tagging and lemmatization, you can skip the restriction and pass the pretagged document (with upos, xpos, feats, lemma) by setting `depparse_pretagged` to `True`.

-The code below shows an example of dependency parsing with pretokenized and pretagged document:
+Here is an example of dependency parsing with pretokenized and pretagged document:

 ```python
 import stanza